rottenfishh/FISH-shell/README.md

 # SHELL
-VERY COOL unix shell with jobs management and most of the basic features.
+VERY VERY COOL unix shell with jobs management and most of the basic features.

 ## approved by Dmitry Valentinovich Irtegov 🔥